YouBase/white-paper/README.md

 6) Encapsulation.
 Because each data element has an address, any one breach can insulated from an attack on another

 7) Anonymity.
 Without a high-level key, no one element of data can be tied to any other.
+With this level of data anonymity, more data can be donated by users for use in various forms of data commons.